Joanne Woodward

-Joanne Gignilliat Trimmier Woodward (born February 27, 1930) is an American actress.
-A star since the Golden Age of Hollywood, Woodward made her career breakthrough in the 1950s and earned esteem and respect playing complex women with a characteristic nuance and depth of character.
-She is one of the first film stars to have an equal presence in television.
+Joanne Gignilliat Trimmier Woodward (born February 27, 1930) is an American retired actress.
+She made her career breakthrough in the 1950s and earned esteem and respect playing complex women with a characteristic nuance and depth of character.
 Her accolades include an Academy Award, three Primetime Emmy Awards, a British Academy Film Award, three Golden Globe Awards, and a Screen Actors Guild Award.
-She is one of the last surviving stars from the Golden Age of Hollywood cinema and the oldest living Best Actress Oscar-winner.
+She is the oldest living winner of the Academy Award for Best Actress.

 Woodward is perhaps best known for her performance as a woman with dissociative identity disorder in The Three Faces of Eve (1957), which earned her an Academy Award for Best Actress and a Golden Globe Award for Best Actress in a Motion Picture – Drama.
-In a career spanning more than six decades, Woodward starred or co-starred in many feature films, receiving four Oscar nominations (winning one), ten Golden Globe Award nominations (winning three), four BAFTA Film Award nominations (winning one), and nine Primetime Emmy Award nominations (winning three).

-Woodward is the widow of actor Paul Newman, with whom she often collaborated either as a co-star, or as an actor in films directed or produced by him.
-Woodward's career is notable not only for its unusual longevity, but for the range and depth of roles which she played.
-In 1960, she became the first person to receive a star on the Hollywood Walk of Fame.
+Until his death in 2008, she was married for fifty years to actor Paul Newman, with whom she often collaborated either as a co-star, or as an actor in films directed or produced by him.
 In 1990, Woodward earned a bachelor's degree from Sarah Lawrence College at age 60, graduating alongside her daughter Clea.